Academic Integrity Policy and Procedure

-The purpose of this policy is to define the process of addressing situations in which a breach in Academic Integrity has occurred.
+The purpose of this procedure is to define the process of addressing situations in which a breach in Academic Integrity has occurred.

-- If the student accepts responsibility and the staff/ faculty member has dealt with the situation, the Academic Integrity Violation Form must still be completed and filed with the Program Chair.
+- If the student accepts responsibility and the staff/ faculty member has dealt with the situation, the Academic Integrity Violation Report must be completed and filed with the Academic Chair.
 The Chair has final discretion on the penalty and consequences based on the student’s record and seriousness of the violation.

-- When a student has not accepted responsibility for violating academic integrity, an Academic Integrity Violation Form must be completed and filed with the Program Chair.
-The Program Chair will investigate the case and decide on the appropriate penalty and consequences.
+- When a student has not accepted responsibility for violating academic integrity, an Academic Integrity Violation Report must be completed and filed with the Academic Chair.
+The Academic Chair will investigate the case and decide on the appropriate penalty and consequences.
 Each case will be treated individually on its own merit and penalties may vary.
-If termination from the program is deemed appropriate, the Senior Director, Academic Planning & Operations or the Vice President, Academic or their designate must approve the decision.
-In that event, the Chair will notify the student in writing of termination no later than three working days after concluding the investigation.
+If termination from the program is deemed appropriate, the Senior Director, Academic Programs or their designate must approve the decision and notify the Registrar.
+In that event, the Registrar will notify the student in writing of termination no later than three working days after the investigation concludes.

 A student may appeal the decision through the Academic and Non-Academic Appeal Policy & Procedure Appeals Process.
-The student has three (3) business days within which to notify Michener of the intent to appeal the decision
+The student must adhere to the timelines in that Policy and Procedure.

 - Academic and Non-Academic Appeal Policy